-Swimming in Zimbabwe’s Devil’s Pool, a small 328-feet-high lagoon abutting one of the biggest waterfalls in the world, Victoria Falls, is the epitome of “living on the edge.”
+Swimming in Zimbabwe’s Devil’s Pool, a small 328-foot-high lagoon abutting Victoria Falls, one of the biggest waterfalls in the world, is the epitome of “living on the edge.”
 One can only imagine the surrealism of looking down into Victoria Falls—and thankfully there are guides there to ensure you don’t slip.

 About 60 miles off the coast and part of the Belize barrier reef, the Great Blue Hole is an underwater sinkhole that’s home to a number of distinct species of fish and other marine life.
 Encircled by an island of coral, it has a rich blue color and is close to 1000 feet wide and 400 feet deep—it’s believed to be the largest sinkhole in the world.
-Snorkeling and diving in it are popular, and it can also be seen by flight.
+Snorkeling and diving in it are popular, and it can also be seen from the air.

 Located in the Grand Canyon, Arizona, within Native American (Havasupai) tribal lands, Havasu Falls is an oasis in the hot and dry Grand Canyon National Park.
 It consists of one waterfall chute that drops over a 90- to 100-foot cliff into a large pool.
 Due to high calcium carbonate content, the water has a vivid blue-green color that contrasts gorgeously with the surrounding red rocks.